axcheron/books_resources/README.md

 # Books Resources

-Codes and resources from some books I read.
+Codes and resources from some books I've read.

 ## Original Resources